norfolkjs/CleaningCodeWithAsyncAwait/presentation/BriefIntro.md

 <!--v-->
 ![mpj](images/mpj.png)

-`"Async/Await keywords allows us to pause the execution of functions  and this in turn writes asynchronous code that reads like synchronous code."`
+"Async/Await keywords allows us to pause the execution of functions  and this in turn writes asynchronous code that reads like synchronous code."
- \-  MPJ
+ \-  MPJ, FunFunFunction

 <!--v-->
 ## Example